JWahle/piCoreCDSP/README.md

 If the error persists, post the error message on the piCoreCDSP Thread on [diyaudio.com](https://www.diyaudio.com/community/threads/camilladsp-for-picoreplayer.402255/) or [lyrion.org](https://forums.lyrion.org/forum/user-forums/linux-unix/1646681-camilladsp-for-picoreplayer).

+### Enough RAM?
+If you have a Raspberry Pi with less than 1 GB of RAM, you might need to increase the swap partition to make up for it.

 ## How to update
 You can update to the current version, if you have PCP 9.x installed.